-There’s only two ways a broker earns their pay packet.
+There are only two ways a broker earns their pay packet.
 It’s either by you paying them a broker fee for their service, or the lender will pay them a commission.

 In cases when they’re being paid by commission, any Key Facts Illustrations you’re presented with will tell you how much the lender is compensating your broker.
 The commission they earn will likely be listed as a procuration fee and it’s based on the loan size.
 The bigger the loan amount, the more your broker earns.
 No matter the amount, it never affects the cost to you.

 The direct cost to you is if they charge a broker fee.
-If this is the case, there’s two ways they can go about this.
+If this is the case, there are two ways they can go about this.
 Either as a fixed fee, which is the case for most brokers, or they’ll charge a percentage of your loan value.
 Not many will take this approach but if you find this to be the case, never go above 1%.
 That’s on the high end of fees and mostly reserved for really poor credit ratings.

 One thing to note on broker fees is that they’re almost always non-refundable because you’re paying for a service and there are no guarantees the broker can secure you a mortgage deal.
 For that reason, it’s imperative that you’re comfortable with any broker you choose to work with.

 For sure, you want to know you’re getting advice you can trust, however, there’s an added advantage to only working with a fully CeMap qualified broker.
-It is professional advice backed up with a consumer guarantee.
+It is professional advice backed up by a consumer guarantee.
 You get the full investigative powers of the Financial Ombudsman if anything turns out to be wrong and leaves you in a mess.
 If you were to trust your own judgement by perhaps using comparison sites, then following through and putting things in place, you’d have gone the information only route and there’s no consumer protection there.

 Comparison shopping for mortgage products – you definitely get your money’s worth since broker fees are generally a few hundred pounds.
 When you consider the protection element you have for the largest purchase and debt you’ll take on, it’s a small price to pay.
 And that’s only if the broker is charging a fee as some are fee-free and earn their wage entirely based on commissions.

-It’s not a question about whether to use a broker or not.
+It’s not a question of whether to use a broker or not.
 Their job is solely to help you access the right product at the best cost.
 When you’re challenged with a rep for bad debt, the service is even more valuable.